tolanych/academic-kickstart/content/en/home/experience.md

   location = "Belarus, Minsk"
   date_start = "2014-05-01"
   date_end = "2018-10-12"
-  description = """I started work as technical employment and later level up to Full-Stack web-developer.
+  description = """I have started working as a technical employee and later was promoted to Full-Stack web-developer.
 My experience:

-  * Configuring development servers
+  * Config and maintenance of servers for development
   * Refactoring and adding new services in legacy project (https://minsk.gov.by) from Perl to PHP
   * Also I was coding some Front-End on jQuery and vanilla JS
-  * Development new web apps and APIs for web-container gorod.gov.by
+  * Development of new web apps and APIs for web-container gorod.gov.by
   * Writing tecnical docs for developers and guides for content-managers
   * Making desktop apps on C# / .NET
   """